bhall2001/moduops-www/frontend/docs/faq.md

 These zones delineate specific areas along the track where rolling stock can be set out.
 Each siding may feature one or more drop zones.
 It's important to note that the combined length of drop zones is not required to match the overall length of the siding.

 In practice, it is advisable for the total length of drop zones associated with a siding to be less than the siding's actual length.
 This ensures ample space between cuts of cars and helps prevent fouling turnouts.

+## How can I incorporate scheduling cars to an off spot track?

+That's a great question!
+There are a couple of ways that you could do this.
+But my preferred way is to replicate real-world scenarios when handling off spot tracks.

+An off spot track essentially functions as an overflow area.
+If a cut of cars cannot fit into the designated drop zone, the excess rolling stock is placed on the off spot track.

+In ModuOps, you can simulate this is by overloading the drop zone.
+To overload the drop zone simply increase the length of the drop zone to be longer than it actually is.

+Furthermore, you can include a comment in either the module, consignee or equipment request, specifying the sequence of actions desired when working with an off spot.

+First transfer cars from the off spot track to the drop zone.
+Next, set out cars from the train to the drop zone.
+Additional cars that can not fit in the drop zone should be set out to the off spot track.

+This ensures an organized and efficient process for managing off spot tracks in ModuOps.

 ## Why are train lengths shorter then the length I set for the minimum length?